-- Stay consistent in booking new clients
+10. Stay consistent in booking new clients

-Many new businesses fail because of the lack of commitment.
+Many new businesses fail because of a lack of commitment.
 It takes a lot of effort to keep all of the balls in the air, at least for the first few years, or until you have an effective team and system in place.